Best methods for attracting and retaining talented employees

 To further encourage your employees to provide you with solid referrals, you can offer incentives like monetary rewards for securing new hires.
 With the promise of some money or another type of reward, your employees will be more likely to find quality referrals for you.

-Besides fishing for referrals from your team, you can also leverage your professional networks on social media and through other professional organizations.
+Besides fishing for referrals from your team, you can leverage your professional networks on social media and other professional organizations.
 For instance, you could reach out to recruiters that you know on LinkedIn or see if a professional from a similar organization has anyone they can refer.

 Another perk of job referrals is they will help your employee retention rates.